alphagov/registers-tech-docs/source/documentation/getting_started/definitions.md

 **Items**

 Items are made up of fields and values containing information.
 They are the actual data contained within a register.
-For example, in the record for Great Britain in the country register, an item would be its country name, 'Great Britain' and its official citizen name, 'Brits'.
+For example, in the record for Great Britain in the country register, an item would be its country name, 'United Kingdom' and its official citizen name, 'Briton;British citizen'.

 Items are connected to entries with an item hash, an algorithm that maps data of arbitrary size to a byte string of fixed size.
 A hash is unique to its item and no item will have the same item-hash as another item, unless the item contains exactly the same information.
 For example, in the country register the item hash `sha-256:d97d6b34bc572e334cbd7898f785b72947557d9dbea59977077f231274259f3b` links that item with entry 195, which in turn is tied to the record for Vatican City.